frictionlessdata/frictionless-py/blog/2022/09-07-github-integration.md

 # New Feature - Github Integration

 We are happy to announce github plugin which makes sharing data between frictionless and github easier without any extra work and configuration.
-All the github plugin functionalities are wrapper around PyGithub plugin.
-Main idea was to make the interaction between framework and github seamless using read and write functions developed on top of the Frictionless python library.
+All the github plugin functionalities are wrapped around the PyGithub library.
+The main idea is to make the interaction between the framework and github seamless using read and write functions developed on top of the Frictionless python library.
 Here is a short introduction and examples of the features.

 ## Reading from the repo

-Reading package from github repository is made easy!.
+Reading package from github repository is made easy!
 The existing ```Package``` class can identify the github url and read the packages and resources from the repo.
-It can read packages from repos with or without package descriptor.
-If package descriptor is not defined, it will create a package descriptor with resources it finds in the repo.
+It can read packages from repos with or without packages descriptors.
+If a package descriptor is not defined, it will create a package descriptor with resources that it finds in the repo.

 ```python tabs=Python
 from frictionless import Package